edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 package XYZ to do this.

-The benefit to Python-dev is that future backward-incompatible changes can be less disruptive if these changes have a corresponding ``__past__`` feature that has been implemented and can be invoked easily by users of future Python versions.
+The benefit to Python-dev is that future backward-incompatible changes can be less disruptive if these changes each have a corresponding ``__past__`` feature that has been implemented and can be invoked easily by users of future Python versions.
 This can help the language to evolve more effectively to correct for design mistakes.